mozilla/openwebapps/docs/SYNC.md

 As a quick overview, this specifies several aspects of the protocol:

-1. A document that describes the repository state
-2. How to generate this document from a repository
-3. An algorithm for merging this document, when fetched, into an existing repository
-4. The over-the-wire protocol for getting and setting this document Synchronized Document
+1. The documents that describe individual applications, along with a "key" by which they can be accessed
+2. The basic sync API, and authentication to the sync service
+3. How to get updates from the sync server, and how to apply these
+4. How to send new updates to the sync server
+5. Dealing with unknown application attributes

-## The Document
+## The Application Document

 The document is a JSON document, aka object.

-The object keyed off the application Origin (protocol + domain + port-if-not-default).
-This is essentially the ID of each application.
-The key must be a normalized origin; for example, `http://example.com:80` is not valid (the `:80` should be removed) and `http://example.com/` is not valid (there should be no trailing `/`).
+The **key** or ID of the application is its origin (protocol, domain, and port-if-not-default), and must be a normalized origin.
+The ID must then be encoded with base64 with the URL modifications (`-` and `_` instead of `+` and `/`, and no `=` padding).

+**NOTE:** we should take `urlmatch.js` and polish it up and include the base64 stuff.

 **NOTE:** there is no definition of how to construct an origin for `file:`, `chrome:` or other non-standard protocols; and yet we may use such protocols (we *are* using such origins for F1, to handle internal applications).
 On the other hand, such apps should probably never be synchronized as they are not portable between devices.

-**NOTE:** should we allow clients to ignore or remove invalid origins?

-Each item is itself an object, with these keys:
+**Note:** should we filter origins on the server?
+Might be a useful safety addition.

+The application document has these key:

 `deleted`: if present and true, then the application has been deleted.
-Applications that do not appear in the list of applications are just *unknown*, not *deleted*; only something with a true `deleted` key is really deleted from the repository.
+The presence of a document *asserts* that the application has been deleted.
+If an application is simply not present then the sync server simply doesn't know about the application; deleting a local application because the sync server doesn't know about a service would be dangerous.

 Note that applications may also be "hidden" but recoverable.
-A deleted application has had its receipt thrown away and is garbage.
-It is not necessary that any dashboard present UI for deleting an application, but we assume that there is (and the `navigator.mozApps API provides) some way that an application can actually be eliminated, and so this represents that.
+A deleted application has had its receipt(s) thrown away and is garbage.
+It is not necessary that any dashboard present UI for deleting an application, but we assume that there is some way an application can actually be eliminated (and the `navigator.mozApps.mgmt` API provides one).
 If an app is deleted then only `last_modified` is required.

 `last_modified`: a numeric timestamp (seconds from the epoc, UTC).
 This is required even for the case of a deleted app.